 Ralph de Mitton, a fifth generation descendant of Ralph the Red; “held the manor of Mitton in 1284 under the Earl of Lincoln until the death of Henry de Lacy, 3rd.
 Earl of Lincoln in 1311.
 It was later granted it to Thomas Le Surreys or Sotheron by 1312 who settled the manor by fine upon himself for life with remainder to his sons Thomas and Adam and there “heirs in tail”.
 History of Craven; Whitaker

 The Mitton manor was in the “liberty” of the Lord of Bowland.
 This was subsumed into what became eventually the Duchy of Lancaster in 1351.
 On the death of the paramount lord Henry de Lacy (2), the 3rd.
 Earl of Lincoln Feb.
 5, 1311.
 His only surviving daughter Alice was married to Thomas Plantagenet, Earl of Lancaster.
 The de Lacy lands upon Henry de Lacy`s death due lack of a male de Lacy heir thus went to his son in law Thomas Plantagenet.
 Both of Henry’s sons had died tragically, including one having reputedly fallen off his fathers castle at Pontefract.
-Thomas as Earl of Lancaster and married to Henry de Lacy`s only heir thus inherited the de Lacy barony.
-This combined with Thomas Plantagenet already extensive lands as the Earl of Lancaster made him the largest land owning (5 Earldoms) Baron in England by twice the next largest Barron and of military resources to rival to King Edward ll.
+Thomas as Earl of Lancaster and married to Henry de Lacy`s only heir.
+As part pledging his daughter Ann to Thomas Plantagenet Henry granted Thomas a life estate upon his death.
+Thus Thomas Plantagenet inherited the de Lacy barony a life estate rather than through his wife by primogenitor.
+This combined with Thomas Plantagenet already extensive lands as the Earl of Lancaster made him the largest land owning (5 Earldoms) Baron in England.
+Twice the next largest Barron and along with it the military resources to rival his nemesis and 1st cousin King Edward ll.